Accommodations for CE Participants

 - FINRA will process the CE Assistant Attestation Form within 2 business days and will send a confirmation to the original requestor.
-The participant is then free to complete the CE Online session with the designated reader/recorder.
+The participant is then free to complete the CE training session with the designated reader/recorder.

 Disclosing a disability is voluntary.
 FINRA understands that some participants have not made their firm or sponsoring organization aware of their disability status.
 For privacy reasons, a participant may wish to submit the request without notifying the firm or sponsor, and FINRA respects that decision.
 FINRA will not disclose any information related to a disability or a request for accommodation unless permitted by the participant or required by federal law.

 The participant may request an accommodation, or their firm may request an accommodation on behalf of the participant with the participant’s approval.
-Throughout this process, FINRA will communicate directly with whoever submitted the accommodation request—whether that is the firm or the participant.
+Throughout this process, FINRA will communicate directly with whomever submitted the accommodation request—whether that is the firm or the participant.